GreenGeeks Review (2022) Good for the Planet, But What About Your Website?

 GreenGeeks Pros & Cons

-- Green-minded: GreenGeeks is attempting to offset their server’s electricity consumption by using as much renewable energy as possible.
+GreenGeeks is attempting to offset their server’s electricity consumption by using as much renewable energy as possible.

-- Unlimited data bandwidth: you can host one or multiple sites with complete peace of mind when it comes to visitor numbers and bandwidth.
+You can host one or multiple sites with complete peace of mind when it comes to visitor numbers and bandwidth.

-- Unlimited data storage: your site can be as large as you like, so good for video, high-res photos and ecommerce with loads of products.
+Your site can be as large as you like, so good for video, high-res photos and ecommerce with loads of products.
 Just keep an eye on the number of files.
 Hosting more than 150,000 could void your plan’s contract.

-- Server locations: three continents to choose from, the US, Canada and Europe.
+Three continents to choose from, the US, Canada and Europe.

-- Heavily reduced long-term plans: it’s not unusual to pay less for 24 or 36 month plans, but GreenGeeks is slashing their monthly prices by up to 70% for long-term users.
+It’s not unusual to pay less for 24 or 36 month plans, but GreenGeeks is slashing their monthly prices by up to 70% for long-term users.

-- Performance: GreenGeeks was one of the fastest providers tested, and the uptime rates are excellent.
+GreenGeeks was one of the fastest providers tested, and the uptime rates are excellent.

 I’d say GreenGeeks is best for website owners with green goals in mind.
 You can even show one of their green badges, to highlight on your site.